-This plant is hidden away from suitable farming land; a fortunate survival choice.
-Summer temperatures of 50˚ C may occur in the exposed shallow sandy patches among rocks where the plants are naturally found.
+It grows in sandy soil of mountainous regions, often hidden away from suitable farming land; a fortunate survival choice.
+Summer temperatures of up to 50˚ C may occur in the exposed, shallow sandy patches among rocks where the plants do well.
 In winter there may be snow, inflicting cold to -5˚ C.

 People have rightly taken note of this pretty and plucky little plant, giving rise to several local names, like berg-crassula (mountain crassula), slangstertplakkie (little snake-tail slab, but why?) and alpine stonecrop (Van Jaarsveld, et al, 2006; Manning and Goldblatt, 1997; Bond and Goldblatt, 1984; www.plantzafrica.com; http://redlist.sanbi.org).